Pepe Martí

-Career
+Martí is due to compete in Formula E with Cupra Kiro for the 2025–26 season.

+Junior racing career

 Karting

 Martí started karting competitively in late 2016 at the age of eleven.
 In 2018 he was signed by Tony Kart, and the following year he won the Spanish Karting Championship in the Junior category, driving for Fernando Alonso's team.
 He then went on to finish 7th in the OK class of the CIK-FIA Karting World Championship in 2020, his last year of karting, with Kart Republic.

 Formula 4

 Martí made his single-seater debut in January 2021, driving for Xcel Motorsport in the Formula 4 UAE Championship.
+He experienced a difficult debut, but was able to take his first podium during the second race in Yas Marina.
+After a second place in Dubai, he would then take his first single-seater victory during the second Yas Marina round.
+With one win and four podiums, Martí came seventh in the standings, 184 points behind champion Enzo Trulli.

-He won a single race at the Yas Marina Circuit and came 7th in the standings, 184 points behind champion Enzo Trulli.
-For the main season, he competed in Spanish F4 with Campos Racing, as the Valencian team made its debut in the championship.
-He won two races at MotorLand Aragón and held a season-long fight for runner-up spot with teammate Sebastian Øgaard, ultimately finishing 3rd behind eventual champion Dilano van 't Hoff and Øgaard.
+For the main season, Martí competed in Spanish F4 with Campos Racing, as the Valencian team made its debut in the championship.
+Martí began with a podium during the opening Spa-Francorchamps round.
+However, he had to wait until the fourth round at the MotorLand Aragón to taste his first wins, in which he secured a double victory.
+Despite not winning any more races, Martí attained four more podiums in the remaining three rounds whilst being in a fight for runner-up spot with teammate Sebastian Øgaard; as he ultimately finished third in the standings with two wins and nine podiums.

 Formula Regional

 2022

-Martí started 2022 racing in the rebranded Formula Regional Asian Championship for Irish-Filipino team Pinnacle Motorsport, alongside Formula 4 rival Van 't Hoff.
-He got five podiums and 158 points from 15 races to claim second place in the overall standings, while also winning the rookie cup.
+Martí started 2022 racing in the rebranded Formula Regional Asian Championship for Irish-Filipino team Pinnacle Motorsport, alongside Formula 4 rival Dilano van 't Hoff.
+Martí had a terrible start to the season with two retirements, but following that, he manage to notch five podiums and score consistently.
+Due to this, he finished the season with 158 points to claim second place in the overall standings, while also winning the rookie cup.

 2023

 During 2023 pre-season, Martí returned to the 2023 Formula Regional Middle East Championship with Pinnacle Van Amersfoort Racing.
+He had a decent start to the season with consistent points, before not partaking in the third round in Kuwait Motor Town.
+He then ended the season with two wins, placing him seventh in the standings with 79 points and was the highest driver to have missed one round.